tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 I texted him saying I needed to pick up.
 A simple thumbs-up emoji told me to bring my ass on.

 Scorpion Dave was a curious creature.
 He carried himself like some sort of desert shaman.
 A recluse who dabbled in Eastern philosophy, meditation, and the mystic arts, he lived about as far off the grid as he could.
-But, he had connections and he knew how to get the stickiest shit around.
+But, he had connections and he knew how to get the stickiest bud around.

 Knox and I headed out there around noon.
 It was abnormally dark.
 Thick storm clouds threatened overhead, choking off the daylight.
 It was as if the sun had stepped outside, said ‘hell naw,’ then dipped out like a runny yolk sliding off a plate.